dgroomes/javascript-playground/object-oriented/README.md

 # object-oriented

-Showcasing object-oriented language features of JavaScript.
+Showcasing the object-oriented language features of JavaScript.

 ## Instructions